AjayMathesh/demo-site-setup/README.md

 11. After adding a superadmin role, assign the superadmin role to the admin who manages this demo site.

-### 12. Capabilities
+12. Capabilities

-The following capabilities are available to configure user roles and permissions.
 These capabilities should be removed to restrict the admin role's access to sensitive settings and features:

 - `moderate_comments` - Restrict this capability to prevent users from moderating or managing site comments.
 - `manage_categories` - Restrict this capability to prevent users from adding, editing, or managing categories for posts.